 The Global Opportunity Philadelphia Fund —the GO Philly Fund—is a newly formed venture fund seeking investments in seed and early-stage technology-focused enterprises.

-The Fund will provide capital for early-stage technology companies primarily in the Greater Philadelphia region (which includes the City of Philadelphia, Bucks, Chester, Delaware, and Montgomery counties).
-The Fund expects to invest side by side with Ben Franklin in early-stage companies that pass Ben Franklin’s comprehensive due diligence process, supporting the growth of enterprises that build the community of innovation in Greater Philadelphia.
+The Fund provides capital for early-stage technology companies primarily in the Philadelphia region (which includes the City of Philadelphia, Bucks, Chester, Delaware, and Montgomery counties).
+The Fund makes follow on investments to the early-stage companies that have passed Ben Franklin’s comprehensive due diligence process, supporting the growth of enterprises that build the community of innovation in Philadelphia.

 For Investors: Get More Information